RomanMakarov6666/itrade-amado/README.md

 ## Image Storage

 Uploaded product images are stored directly in the MySQL database as `LONGBLOB` records together with metadata such as filename, size, and content type.

-## About

-This project was primarily developed as a learning project.
-The original version was created during the Belhard Java course, while later work focused on debugging, improving reliability, and extending functionality.